ISSOtm/fortISSimO/README.md

 ## Debugging features

-If you're hacking on fortISSimO, you should use an emulator that supported [debugfiles], such as [Emulicious].
+If you're hacking on fortISSimO, you should use an emulator that supports [debugfiles], such as [Emulicious].
 This will enable a lot of runtime checks.

 Additionally, since fO stores music data in a fairly oblique way, you can define the variable `FORTISSIMO_LOG` when building (e.g. `rgbasm -DFORTISSIMO_LOG=idx,main_row fortISSimO.asm`) to have some information logged to your emulator's console (again, via debugfiles):